Explore:

 I make music.
 Here's a song I made recently.

 For the past two years, I've written and recorded songs.
-I pull inspiration from a lot of different places, though the most glaringly obvious are industrial, noise and math genres.
+I pull inspiration from various places, though the most obvious are industrial, noise and math genres.
 Some of the bands I've been pulling a lot from recently include Craw, Dazzling Killmen, Zeni Geva, Suicide and Xaddax.

-The summer of 2023 was when I actually started to make "songs."
-That's in quotation marks due to how primitive the process and results were, fundamentally being a fuzzed out Big Black knockoff with ideas from Revolting Cocks and the first Swans record.
-I'd played the guitar for like, six months, and had the rhythm of a dead fish.
-Even still, I wanted to record, so that's exactly what I did.
-Here's the results of that little experiment.
+It was in the summer of 2023 that I actually started to make "songs."
+That's in quotation marks due to how primitive the process and results were, roughly being a fuzzed out Big Black knockoff with ideas from Revolting Cocks and the first Swans record.
+I'd played the guitar for about six months and had the rhythm of a dead fish.
+Nonetheless, I wanted to record, so I did.
+Here's the results of that experiment.

 "En-Dash"

 This song's called "En-Dash".
-It's named after the punctuation mark, sorta a play on words since there's one in the title.
-I made around six or seven songs like these between June and July.
-This one's the second.
+It's named after the punctuation mark, there being one in the title.
+I made around six or seven songs like this between June and July, this being the second.
 Revco was the main inspiration here.

-Still on the topic of that summer, the process became slightly better and faster every time I made something new, though this right here was pretty much the extent of it, even still.
-In hindsight, most of the songs sounded pretty much the same: way too much distortion, untuned guitars, and me shout-rapping.
+Still on the topic of that summer, the process became slightly better and faster every time I made something new, though this right here was about the extent of it.
+In hindsight, most of the songs sounded very similar: too much distortion, untuned guitars, and angsty shouting.

-Funny story about that guitar part, my guitar (a Squier Stratocaster) wasn't set up at the time and I really just beat the shit out of it.
-I played with these really heavy copper picks and had no idea how to play with my wrist.
-So I put my whole arm into it and tried to play at ridiculous tempos.
-Strings would break all the time, and if one broke while I was recording, I would just power through without it.
+Funny story about the guitars, my guitar (a Squier Stratocaster) wasn't set up at the time and I just beat the shit out of it.
+I played with heavy copper picks and didn't know how to use my wrist, instead putting my entire arm into it and trying to play at really fast speeds.
+Strings broke constantly, and if one broke while recording, I didn't stop to replace it.
 Never mind actually tuning my guitar, either.
-I might've tuned it once a week and didn't give a shit afterwards.
+I might've tuned it once a week and didn't care afterwards.

-Assuming I had all six strings and everything was in tune, what I was trying to play was bizarre considering the style I was reaching for.
+Assuming I had all six strings and everything was in tune, what I was trying to play was strange considering the style I was reaching for.
 The guitar was still this mystical thing to me.
 I had no idea how the fretboard was layed out or even how to play power chords.
-So what'd I do?
+But for some reason, I decided to learn a bunch of complicated blues chords rather than take any conventional route.

-I learned a bunch of obtuse blues chords.
-Mainly inspired by Larissa Strickland of Laughing Hyenas, I just read up on a bunch of blues and jazz voicings.
+Mainly inspired by Larissa Strickland of Laughing Hyenas, I read up on a bunch of blues and jazz voicings.
 I only remember a handful of these, mainly because I could hardly play them.
 Even still, I tried, and it translated in the form of a fizzy, piercing slab of guitar.
+I don't even listen to much blues, either.

-About the guitar tone, I played through a Vox Pioneer 10 at the time, this screeching little practice amp that would feed back really hard if you turned the gain all the way up.
-So that's exactly what I did.
-I went through a pretty heavy Sonic Youth phase a few months before all this, which--along with Big Black--created a lot of my guitar sound; except for the fact that everything I did was way worse.
+About the guitar tone, I played through a Vox Pioneer 10 at the time, this little practice amp that would feed back really hard if you turned the gain all the way up; and that's exactly what I did all the time.
+I went through a pretty heavy Sonic Youth phase a few months before all this, which--along with Big Black--created a lot of my guitar sound.

-I think this'll be the last thing I mention on this specific subject.
-All the lyrics I wrote over that summer were very inspired by Big Black.
-I wrote mainly about real violence, the media, and life in the middle of nowhere, often very sensationalistically and without much of substance to actually say.
-I really wanted to be the next Steve Albini.
+Also, all the lyrics I wrote over that summer were very inspired by Big Black.
+I wrote mainly about real violence, the media, and life in the middle of nowhere, often sensationalistically and without much of substance to say.
+I was trying to be my childhood hero Steve Albini.

-I should preface all of this by saying I turned seventeen that July.
-I think that says a handful of different things, though I don't feel at liberty to put too much judgment on myself.
-It made sense; I played the cards I was given to the best of my ability.
-The results are questionable to who I am now, but they weren't made for that person.
+I should preface this by saying I turned seventeen that July.
+As a consequence, I don't feel at liberty to put too much judgment on myself.
+This music makes sense for that moment.
+The results are questionable in hindsight, but I believe they also informed the direction I went.

 "Erotic Grotesque Nonsense"

 Here's another.
-For reference, mixing was very abstract to me at the time (I've gotten a lot better, but still not incredible), and mastering was a total unknown.
-I think one of the funniest things about this song are the drums.
-I had no idea how a drum set worked.
-I didn't know a snare from a hole in the ground, hence why I used a snare sample for the entire percussion section.
-I'd fed it through the same amp I used for my guitar, with about as much distortion as my guitar.
+For reference, I knew little about mixing and nothing about mastering.
+I think one of the funniest things about this song is the drums.
+I also knew little about how a drum set worked, and therefore didn't question using one snare sample for the entire percussion section.
+I'd also fed it through the same amp I used for my guitar, with about as much distortion as my guitar.
+Now, it kinda reminds me of something like HYPER GAL or Boris but also nothing like either of these bands.

 Back to Posts